dansysanalyst/powergrid-doc/docs/get-started/introduction.md

+# Introduction

-# Livewire PowerGrid
+## PowerGrid

-[Livewire](https://laravel-livewire.com) PowerGrid is a component for  generating dynamic tables with your Laravel Models and Collections.

----
+[Livewire PowerGrid](https://laravel-livewire.com) creates modern, powerful and easy-to-customize Datatables based on Laravel Livewire library.

+With PowerGrid you can create tables like this in a matter of minutes.

 Light:

 ![Output](/_media/screenshot_light.png)